 - The transfer of power and the rights of minorities would be safeguarded by negotiations between the Constituent Assembly and the British government.

-- In the meantime until this new constitution came into force, India’s defence would be controlled by the British and the powers of the Governor-General would remain unaltered.
+- In the meantime, until this new constitution came into force, India’s defence would be controlled by the British and the powers of the Governor-General would remain unaltered.

-Significance of the Cripps Mission proposals
+Significance of Cripps Mission

 - For the first time, the British government acknowledged India’s right to be a dominion.

 - Indians could frame their own Constitution.

 - The proposal of giving freedom to the provinces to be a separate union turned out to be a model for the country’s partition in 1947.